MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-agents.md

 - To understand the post-upgrade tasks you should perform to complete the upgrade to your management group, see [Post-Upgrade Tasks When Upgrading to System Center Operations Manager](deploy-upgrade-post-tasks.md).

-- See [Distributed Deployment of Operations Manager](deploy-distributed-deployment.md) to understand the sequence and steps for installing the Operations Manager server roles across multiple servers in your management group.
+- To understand the sequence and steps for installing the Operations Manager server roles across multiple servers in your management group, see [Distributed Deployment of Operations Manager](deploy-distributed-deployment.md).

-- Review information in the [Managing Discovery and Agents](welcome.md) section to understand the options and steps for installing agents and discovering objects to be monitored by Operations Manager.
+- To understand the options and steps for installing agents and discovering objects to be monitored by Operations Manager, review information in the [Managing Discovery and Agents](welcome.md) section.